ecematacli/MyPOS-App/README.md

   # Sales
     # Point of Sale / Cash Register Page
     - Search products by name, sku and barcode.
     - If searched product is not found, plus button appears which opens a dialog for adding new product.
     - New product input fields uses reusable custom input and formik as well as yup for validation.
     - Adding new product will give either success or error feedback by the reusable snackbar component.
     - The total price, tax and discount shall be calculated automatically once the product is added.
     - The price is editable with a popover and the total is calculated again on price change.
     - Right and left arrows increases and decreases quantities respectively.
     - Totals adjust when a product is deleted or quantity is changed.
     - Discount input provides the possibility of implementing an additional discount to total price.
     - If the sale is completed successfully, there is a success feedback with a snackbar appearing.
     - Once the sale is completed, they appear in sales history.
     - Products are coming from local storage by the help of useLocalStorageReducerState hook which is utterly reusable and can be used by any useReducer hook.

-    # useSalesState hook test
-      - Used react test library to test the hook responsible for POS functionality.

    # Sales History Page
     - Reusable Material UI Table.
     - When clicked it shows the sales details.